 Treatment of food allergies in children

-Your child's doctor may also prescribe an emergency kit.
-Be sure to ask your child's doctor about an emergency kit if you don't already have one.
+Your child's healthcare provider may also prescribe an emergency kit.
+Be sure to ask